 Michael Green Interviews...
 Jez Brown

-Here is a Q & A with Jez Brown who is a photographer and creator of the the new music night in Bedford called The Curfew Club.
+Originally posted on 25th February here is a Q & A with Jez Brown who is a photographer and was the creator of a former music night in Bedford called The Curfew Club.

 So what was it that got you involved in the Bedford music scene?